ShipBit/wingman-ai/README.md

 #### Special thanks

-- [**JayMatthew aka SawPsyder**](https://robertsspaceindustries.com/citizens/JayMatthew), @teddybear082 and @Thaendril for outstanding moderation in Discord, constant feedback and valuable Core & Skill contributions
+- [**JayMatthew aka SawPsyder**](https://robertsspaceindustries.com/citizens/JayMatthew), @teddybear082, @Thaendril and @Xul for outstanding moderation in Discord, constant feedback and valuable Core & Skill contributions
 - @lugia19 for developing and improving the amazing [elevenlabslib](https://github.com/lugia19/elevenlabslib).
 - [Knebel](https://www.youtube.com/@Knebel_DE) who helped us kickstart Wingman AI by showing it on stream and grants us access to the [StarHead API](https://star-head.de/) for Star Citizen.
 - @Zatecc from [UEX Corp](https://uexcorp.space/) who supports our community developers and Wingmen with live trading data for Star Citizen using the [UEX Corp API](https://uexcorp.space/api.html).